robren/ansible/README.md

 Then run "ansible-playbook new-user.yml"

-# Role Based Droplet Configuration
+## Role Based Droplet Configuration
+This is a variation of the previous playbook using ansible roles.
+Roles being the preferred way to write more reusable ansible scripts.
 For the ansible roles based playbook to create a new-user in an existing droplet run the new-user-roles playbook.
     > ansible-playbook new-user-roles.yml